binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 "PsExec via Current User Token"

    1. This module uploads an executable file to the victim system, then creates a share containing that executable
-   2. Then creates a remote service on each target system similar to the `psexec` module, using a UNC path to the file on the victim system, this is essentially a pivot, or lateral movement.
+   2. Then creates a remote service on each target system similar to the `psexec` module, using a UNC path to the file on the victim system, this is essentially a pivot, or lateral movement
    3. Then starts the service(s) on the target hosts which run the executable from step 1.
-The reason the service(s) on the target(s) can be placed and run, is because we are using the victims legitimate current session's authentication token to pivot to the target(s), we do not need to know the credentials for the target(s).
+The reason the service(s) on the target(s) can be placed and run, is because we are using the victims legitimate current session's authentication token to pivot to the target(s), we do not need to know the credentials for the target(s)

    You are going to want to run ss to find out which system(s) if any, the administrator is connected to, ideally something important like a Domain Controller.
 From the victim, you can compromise many targets using the same administrators authentication token.

-   This is a local exploit, it has to be run from an already compromised administrator that you have a Meterpreter session on, a reverse shell for example, against your target, this is where the pivot occurs.
+   This is a local exploit, it has to be run from an already compromised administrator that you have a Meterpreter session on, a reverse shell for example, against your target, this is where the pivot occurs

 2. [`psexec_command`](https://www.rapid7.com/db/modules/auxiliary/admin/smb/psexec_command)
 (2012-11-23) `auxiliary/admin/smb/psexec_command`
 "Microsoft Windows Authenticated Administration Utility"

    This module passes the valid administrator credentials, then executes a single arbitrary Windows command on one or more target systems, using a similar technique to the PsExec utility provided by SysInternals.
 This will not trigger AV as no binaries are uploaded, we are simply leveraging cmd.exe. but it also does not provide a meterpreter shell.
-Concatenating commands with '&' does not work.
+Concatenating commands with '&' does not work

 3. [`psexec_loggedin_users`](https://www.rapid7.com/db/modules/auxiliary/scanner/smb/psexec_loggedin_users)
 (2012-12-05) `auxiliary/scanner/smb/psexec_loggedin_users`
 "Microsoft Windows Authenticated Logged In Users Enumeration"

    This module passes the valid administrator credentials, then using a similar technique to that of the PsExec utility queries the HKU base registry key on the remote machine with reg.exe to get the list of currently logged in users.
-Notice this is a scanner module, so it can be run against many target machines concurrently.
+Notice this is a scanner module, so it can be run against many target machines concurrently

 4. [`psexec_psh`](https://www.rapid7.com/db/modules/exploit/windows/smb/psexec_psh)
 (2013-1-21) `exploit/windows/smb/psexec_psh`
 "Microsoft Windows Authenticated Powershell Command Execution"

    This module passes the valid administrator credentials as usual, then attempts to execute a powershell payload using a similar technique to the PsExec utility.
 This method is far less likely to be detected by AV because: PowerShell is native to Windows, each payload is unique because it is your script and it is just base64 encoded, more likely to escape signature based detection, it also never gets written to disk.
-It is executed from the commandline using the `-encodedcommand ` flag and provides the familiar Meterpreter shell.
+It is executed from the commandline using the `-encodedcommand ` flag and provides the familiar Meterpreter shell

    * "_A persist option is also provided to execute the payload in a while loop in order to maintain a form of persistence._"
    * "_In the event of a sandbox observing PowerShell execution, a delay and other obfuscation may be added to avoid detection._"